Undergraduate Research Opportunities

 Graduate Researchers

 The Photonic Systems Laboratory accepts rolling applications for graduate students interested in conducting experimental and theoretical research in the general area of photonic devices and systems, e.g. sensors, logic and integrated circuits, ultrafast or ultrahigh resolution chip-scale instruments, or novel measurement techniques.
 Students must be self motivated and eager to search for and test out new approaches for overcoming current limitations in state of the art devices.
-A solid academic record with coursework in semiconductor optoelectronics and strong experience with a scientific programming language, such as Matlab, LabView, or C is necessary.
+A solid academic record with coursework in semiconductor optoelectronics and strong experience with a scientific programming language, such as Matlab, LabView, C or CUDA is necessary.
 Clean room experience or prior research experience in a related field would be a definite plus.
 Students will be expected to broadly disseminate their research by presenting it at high visibility conferences and publishing it in peer-reviewed journals.
 Interested candidates should send a brief email expressing their interests and an updated resume to the address below.

 Contact Information: